Last updated: 9th October 2018

 We have established a specimen database for the laboratory to keep track of specimens and sequence.
-This page is a brief introduction to using the database.
+This page provides a brief introduction to the database, and more detailed how-to pages can be found in the side menu.

 Log on to the EARTHCAPE DATABASE